Singularity categories of Gorenstein monomial algebras: Realising graded singularity categories of Gorenstein monomial algebras as derived categories

 Note that C. M. Ringel gives a description of $\underline{\Gproj} A$ for any Nakayama algebras \cite{Rin}, recently, D. Shen gives a characterization of Gorenstein Nakayama algebras \cite{Shen}.

-Recall that $A$ is a \emph{self-injective Nakayama algebra} if and only if $A=k$ or there exists an oriented cycle $Z_n$ with the vertex set $\{1,2,\dots,n\}$ and the arrow set $\{\alpha_1,\dots,\alpha_n\}$, where $s(\alpha_i)=i$ and $t(\alpha_i)=i+1$, such that $A$ is isomorphic to $kZ_n/J^d$ for some $d\geq2$, where $J$ denotes the two-sided ideal of $kZ_n$ generated by arrows.
+Recall that $A$ is a \emph{self-injective Nakayama algebra} if and only if $A=K$ or there exists an oriented cycle $Z_n$ with the vertex set $\{1,2,\dots,n\}$ and the arrow set $\{\alpha_1,\dots,\alpha_n\}$, where $s(\alpha_i)=i$ and $t(\alpha_i)=i+1$, such that $A$ is isomorphic to $KZ_n/J^d$ for some $d\geq2$, where $J$ denotes the two-sided ideal of $KZ_n$ generated by arrows.

-The following remark is well known. \begin{remark} Let $A=kQ/I$ be a monomial algebra, where $Q$ is connected.
-Then $A$ is self-injective if and only if $A$ is a self-injective Nakayama algebra. \end{remark} \begin{proof} We only need to prove the necessary part.
-Suppose $A=kQ/I$ is a self-injective monomial algebra.
-For any vertex $i\in Q$, its corresponding indecomposable projective module $P_i$ is as Fig. 1 shows, and its corresponding indecomposable projective module $I_i$ is as Fig. 2 shows.
-Since $A$ is self-injective, $P_i$ is an indecomposable injective module as Fig. 2 shows, which implies that $P_i$ (and also $I_i$) is a string module with its string
+The following remark may be known to some experts. \begin{remark} Let $A=KQ/I$ be a monomial algebra, where $Q$ is connected.
+Then $A$ is self-injective if and only if $A$ is a self-injective Nakayama algebra. \end{remark} \begin{proof} We only need to prove the ``only if'' part.
+It is enough to prove that $Q$ is an oriented cycle, and the proof is to analyse the structures of projective and injective modules.

-If $A\neq k$, then for any vertex $i$, there is at most one arrow starting from $i$, and at most one arrow ending to $i$.
-Since $Q$ is connected and $A$ is self-injective which is not isomorphic to $k$, we get that there is no sink vertex and no source vertex in $Q$, so for any vertex $i$, there is only one arrow starting from $i$, and only one arrow ending to $i$, and then $Q\cong Z_n$ for some $n$.
-So $A\cong kZ_n/I$ which is a Nakayama algebra, and then $A$ is a self-injective Nakayama algebra. \end{proof}
+For any vertex $i\in Q$, its corresponding indecomposable projective module $P_i$ is as Fig. 5. shows, and its corresponding indecomposable projective module $I_i$ is as Fig. 6. shows.
+Since $A$ is self-injective, $P_i$ is an indecomposable injective module as Fig. 6. shows, which implies that $P_i$ (and also $I_i$) is a string module with its string of the form $\cdot\rightarrow \cdot\rightarrow\cdots\rightarrow \cdot\rightarrow\cdot.$ If $A\neq K$, then for any vertex $i$, there is at most one arrow starting from $i$, and at most one arrow ending at $i$.
+Because $Q$ is connected and $A$ is self-injective which is not isomorphic to $K$, we get that there is no sink vertex and no source vertex in $Q$.
+So for any vertex $i$, there is only one arrow starting from $i$, and only one arrow ending at $i$, and then $Q\cong Z_n$ for some $n$.
+Therefore, $A\cong KZ_n/I$ which is a Nakayama algebra, and then $A$ is a self-injective Nakayama algebra. \end{proof}

-\begin{remark} For a monomial Gorenstein algebra $A=kQ/I$, there are many ways to make it to be a positively graded algebra, not only by setting each arrow to be degree one.
-For any positively grading on $A$ such that its zero part $A_0$ satisfying $\gldim A_0<\infty$, then $\underline{\Gproj}^\Z A$ admits a tilting object by the same construction in Theorem \ref{main theorem}, furthermore, all the results in Section 4 hold in this situation.
-In other words, the results do not depend on the grading. \end{remark}
+\begin{remark} For a Gorenstein monomial algebra $A=KQ/I$, there are many ways to make it to be a positively graded algebra, not only by setting each arrow to be degree one.
+For any positively grading on $A$ such that its zero part $A_0$ satisfying $\gldim A_0<\infty$, similarly one can show that $\underline{\Gproj}^\Z A$ admits a tilting object by the same construction in Theorem \ref{main theorem}, furthermore, all the results in this section also hold. \end{remark}